 Faculty or staff has a desktop computer without a microphone

 Faculty or staff share an office space or work in open cubicles

 Faculty or staff has regular private conversations about sensitive matters

 For those who qualify for a physical phone, LTS will provide an option for a basic headset in lieu of a phone and replace it every ~3 years, as appropriate.

 Damage to Equipment

 Faculty & Staff who receive a College owned device (such as a computer, laptop, or phone) are expected to return it to LTS at the end of its life cycle.
-In the event a college provided device (e.g. computer, phone, headset) is damaged (e.g., water spilled on laptop), the department will be responsible for the repair or replacement of the computer.
-In these cases, LTS will provide the most cost-effective solution taking into consideration factors such as the age of the computer and the extent of the damage.
+In the event a college provided device (e.g. computer, phone, headset) is damaged (e.g., water spilled on laptop), the department will be responsible for the repair or replacement of the device.
+In these cases, LTS will provide the most cost-effective solution taking into consideration factors such as the age of the device and the extent of the damage.

 Loss of Equipment

 If the equipment is lost on College property, it should be reported to the Campus Police immediately and LTS will find an appropriate replacement computer for the faculty or staff who lost the computer.
 If the equipment (such as a laptop or tablet) is lost outside the College property, then the department is responsible for the cost of replacing the equipment with an appropriate device.